 I can’t think of a fruit dessert that is more Southern, more comforting, more “my grandma on the farm made this” than a cobbler.
-So how about a yummy blackberry cobbler?
+So how about a easy yummy blackberry cobbler?

 Don’t have a grandma on the farm?
-Well, then a Farmers’ Market blackberry cobbler is the next best thing.
+Well, then a easy Farmers’ Market blackberry cobbler is the next best thing.

 Blackberry Cobbler is a classic fruit dessert.
 I love fruit desserts.
 A dessert with fruit in it seems a bit ~ how should I put this?
 Less bad for you?
 Even good for you.
 Yes, a dessert with fruit in it counts as a fruit serving and therefore is good for you.

 You may think a blackberry cobbler is hard to make.
 Nope.
 Easy peasy.
 A little pastry, a little fruit, some sugar and butter.

 It’s also the perfect dessert for spring and summer.

 What is a cobbler?
 According to Food Lover’s Companion, my go~to dictionary of all things food:

 Aren’t these babies beautiful?
 Farmers’ Market at its best.
 I love going to one of our local Farmers’ Markets in summer when all the fresh local fruits and vegetables are sold by the growers directly to me.

 This recipe is adapted from The Gift of Southern Cooking, one of my favorites.
 The original recipe is called Virginia~Style Blackberry Cobbler.

 It calls for a layer of pastry dough on the bottom and top of the blackberries.
 That method is a little heavy for our taste, so I just put the dough on top.
 I also don’t completely cover the berries, as I like them to show.